syncfusion-content/asp.netmvc-docs/aspnetmvc/DataManager/Web-API-BatchEdit.md

 ## Configuration
 Below are listed the steps for you to follow when configuring the DataManager for ASP.NET MVC to do batch updates.

-In order to using batch in Web API, you should register a route with a batch handler or creating the server.
+In order to using batch in Web API, you should register a route with a batch handler or create an OWIN server.
 The below code creates the server and configures a web API route and a batch route.

 {% highlight C# %}